 Amendments to the Migration Act provide search and entry powers for DIBP officers and new investigatory powers for monitoring compliance with student visa conditions.

 Sanctions may be imposed on providers if they breach the ESOS Act 2000 or the National Code.
 Possible sanctions include suspension and cancellation, fines and imposition of conditions on a provider's registration.
 As a result the provider may not be allowed to accept international students or may only have limited dealings with international students.

-UNSW defines normal full-time enrolment as between 18-24 units of credit (UoC) per semester.
-Students are encouraged to enrol in 24 UoC per semester to ensure standard progression, and completion of their program within the duration as stated in the eCoE.
+Students are required to enrol in 24 UoC per semester to ensure standard progression, and completion of their program within the duration as stated in the eCoE.

 Reduced Study Load

 Applying to reduce study load because of Academic or extenuating circumstances.

 A student wishing to study less than 24 UOC for either academic or extenuating circumstances must complete this Application to Reduce study load form.
 This form must be certified by the Program Authority and an International Student Services Counsellor.

 Academic reasons accepted for dropping below 24 UOC:

 - Necessary courses are not available or offered in that semester;